ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## MTU Considerations

 When using HTTP/3 with the QUIC Datagram extension {{DGRAM}}, IP packets are transmitted in QUIC DATAGRAM frames.
-Since those cannot be fragmented, they can only carry packets up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
+Since these frames cannot be fragmented, they can only carry packets up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
 If an endpoint is using QUIC DATAGRAM frames and it attempts to route an IP packet through the tunnel that will not